ZelphirKaltstahl/german-exercises/deutsch-uebungen-en.md

 [^dass_old_spelling]: : According to the old spelling, _dass_ was written with _ß_ instead (_daß_).
 Still many people use _daß_ instead of _dass_.

-1. Es überraschte mich, \shortgap niemand ans Telefon ging.
+1. Es überraschte mich, \ShortBlankText{dass} niemand ans Telefon ging. \shortgap

 	**English:** It surprised me that no one answered the phone.

-2. Die Universität, die \shortgap Zertifikat ausstellt, ist in Berlin.
+2. Die Universität, die \ShortBlankText{das} Zertifikat ausstellt, ist in Berlin.

 	**English:** The university, which issued the certificate, is in Berlin.